 Term: sometimes used interchangeably with "semester," a portion of the academic year that is named according to season: Fall, Winter, Spring, Summer.
-Abbreviations are F, W, SI, S2.
+Abbreviations are F, W, S1, S2.

 Transcripts: your transcript is the official, permanent record of your academic history at the University.
 In that regard it is distinct from a grade report issued at the end of a Semester or Summer Session.
-For more information on ordering a transcript, please see www.upei.ca/registrar/transcripts. pdf.